 What does the name Hachis Parmentier mean?

 Hachis comes from the verb hacher, meaning 'to chop', and generally refers to chopped meat, or in this case, minced beef.
 Parmentier is the surname of Antoine Parmentier, the man who first created the hachis parmentier recipe as a meat pie topped with an even layer of buttery mashed potatoes, and grated with a little cheese to create a nice brown crust.
+It is a french version of a cottage pie.

 Frequently Asked Questions